-Forbes Hare is an offshore law firm with offices in the British Virgin Islands and the Cayman Islands, with additional representative (foreign law) offices in London and Singapore.
+Forbes Hare is an offshore law firm with offices in the British Virgin Islands and the Cayman Islands, with additional representative (foreign law) offices in London, Hong Kong and Singapore.

 The firm works with associated trust, corporate and fiduciary service businesses in New Zealand, the Cayman Islands and British Virgin Islands.